-A few gopher tortoise burrows were observed in the woodland pasture (FLUCFCS 213) on-site and are also expected to occur in the pine flatwoods and shrubland communities.
+A few gopher tortoise burrows were observed in the pine flatwoods (FLUCFCS 411) on-site, but they also have potential to occur in the shrubland communities (FLUCFCS 329).
 Prior to future construction, a 100% gopher tortoise survey will be required in accordance with Florida Fish and Wildlife Conservation Commission's (FWC) Gopher Tortoise Permitting Guidelines (Revised January 2017) to locate all tortoises and their burrows within the development footprint.
 Once all tortoises (and their burrows) are located, appropriate permits will be obtained from FWC to relocate tortoises off-site to an approved recipient site.